Deeplocal/mocktailsmixer/README.md

   - The api.ai agent uses a webhook to process the request.
     - The webhook is an external URL endpoint existing as a Google Cloud Function and written in Node.js.
     - Requests can also be fulfilled natively on the api.ai platform.
-  - The webhook receives the make_drink intent and the specific drink entity from the request, publishes the relevant info over a Pub/Sub route, and returns the response text for the user.
+  - The webhook receives the make_drink intent and specific drink entity from the request, publishes the relevant info over a Pub/Sub route, and returns the response text for the user.
   - The local Python application receives and parses the Pub/Sub message, calculates how many seconds each relay should be turned on, and transmits those commands to the Arduino via serial.
   - The Arduino uses its GPIO to control the relays and dispense the drink.